Adam of Ebrach

 Adam of Ebrach (late 11th century – 23 November 1167) was a Cistercian monk and the first abbot of Ebrach Abbey in the area of Bamberg, Bavaria, Germany, and later the founding abbot of Langheim Abbey.

 Biography

 Adam, originating from Cologne, is first recorded when entering the Cistercian monastery of Morimond Abbey in Burgundy.
 He is probably the monk Adam, who belonged to a group led by Abbot Arnold the German, who left Morimond Monastery in 1124 to found a new monastery in the Holy Land.
-After Abbot Arnold's death in January 3, 1126 Bernhard of Clairvaux wrote to Adam asking him to return to Morimond.
+After Abbot Arnold's death on January 3, 1126 Bernhard of Clairvaux wrote to Adam asking him to return to Morimond.
 The confidence with which Bernard assumed that the rest of the monks would follow Adam points to Adam's gift of leadership.

 In 1127, he led twelve monks to Franconia to settle the monastery of Ebrach, newly founded by local Frankish nobles Berno and Richwin von Eberau.
 Berno was an important retainer of the Würzburg prince-bishop Embricho.
 The first church was dedicated in 1134 by Bishop Emicho.